retostauffer/wetterturnier-backend/README.md

 and to avoid auto-updates by the server OS.

 Was built like this:
-> virtualenv --no-site-packages venv
+> 'virtualenv --no-site-packages venv'

 Note: this includes that you activate the correct virtual environment, even for cronjobs.
 Therefore a cronjob using one of the scripts in here has to look similar to this one:
-'*/10 * * * *  cd /home/retos/WTbackend && source venv/bin/activate && timeout 900 python Observations.py &> /home/retos/cronlog/Observations.log'
+> */10 * * * *  cd /home/retos/WTbackend && source venv/bin/activate && timeout 900 python Observations.py &> /home/retos/cronlog/Observations.log

 ###Installing necessary packages